echoedinvoker/emily/course/6-desk-automation(DA)/3-positioning.md

 ![alt frame a rect area](pic/bandicam%202022-09-18%2022-22-23-814.jpg)
 ![alt get coord and rect info](pic/bandicam%202022-09-18%2022-23-01-075.jpg)

+- **All four values are absolute coordinates**.
+  - So if you want to get the relative position by this method, you have to do some calculations to get.
+  - Because the properties of CROP are **left, top, width, height**, it is easy to misunderstand here.

 ## **Get relative coordinates to current CROP**

 ![alt get CROP's green shade from ALL CROPS](pic/bandicam%202022-09-18%2022-27-33-095.jpg)